 A Tuna Salad Sandwich is one of my kid’s favorite after-school snacks.
 It is definitely one of my go-to meals when I am hungry and want something fast!
 We love Tuna recipes and this Tuna Mornay, Tuna Melt Casserole, and Open Faced Tuna Melt are some of our favorites!

-This is a flavor-packed tuna salad recipe.
-I admit, there are days when I grab a can of tuna, add some mayo and celery salt and am done!
+This is a flavor-packed recipe.
+I admit, there are days when I grab a can of tuna, add some mayo and celery salt, and am done!
 But there are also times that I want the most satisfying and delicious tuna salad sandwich ever… and this recipe fits the bill.

 To this recipe, I add mayonnaise, seasonings, and shallots.
 The crunch comes from the onions, so I do recommend picking the best (freshest) shallot you can find.